 Tiny logos are hard to read and can come across garbled in photos, but the real danger is in making your logo too big.
 If a photo has three-quarters of a giant logo concealed by the subject’s arm and half of a logo barely poking out of the corner, no one will be able to learn about your business.
-Likewise, too big of logos detract from the photo itself, creating an awkward look.
+Likewise, logos that are too large detract from the photo itself, creating an awkward look.

 You can test your design by scaling it down and superimposing a figure in front of it, or you can print out a test banner.

 While your logo designs should be legible and look elegant, you should avoid colors that are too bright or poorly contrasted with each other.
-You can always tone down the official colors to a more muted hue, otherwise, the deep or gaudy colors may “bleed” in a photo.
-For an example, consider this photo of the L.A.
-Lakers logo in a background.
-Clearly, the team logo’s vivid purple and orange-yellow colors have been muted to work better with the darker background.
+You can always tone down the official colors to a more muted hue; otherwise, the deep or gaudy colors may “bleed” in a photo.

 Use a High-Quality jpeg for Photo Files